MasoudFallahpour/TehranBrt/README.md

 Tehran BRT runs on devices having Android ICS (API 14) all the way through Android Marshmallow (API 23).

 ## Locale
-Info Center supports both English and Persian locales.
+Tehran BRT supports both English and Persian locales.

 ## Download
-Info Center is officially released in an Iranian Android market called CafeBazaar.
+Tehran BRT is officially released in an Iranian Android market called CafeBazaar.
 You can always download the latest version at [CafeBazaar](http://cafebazaar.ir/app/com.fallahpoor.tehranbrt)

 ## License